JoinCODED/TASK-JS-todo-DOM/README.md

 - Use `onclick` when needed
 - Some functions will be reused, so think carefully

+### ⁉️ Questions you need to answer before you get started

+- What does the the `select` tag do?
+- What does `option` tag do?
+Where can it be found?
+- How is `engine.js` reading from `index.js`, `categoryItem.js`, and `taskItem.js`
+- What does components folder contains?
+- What does `engine.js` do?
+- Try all functions inside the `engine.js`

 ## PART 1: Add a Task